sungsoo-ahn/2025/_posts/2025-04-28-test-time-training-for-long-contexts.md

 \end{aligned}
 $$

 Here $$s$$ controls the length of the overlaps.
-Empirically, taking $$s=\frac{3}{8}\ell$$ has proven sufficient, which introduces only constant computational complexity overhead.
+Empirically, taking $$s=\frac{3}{8}\ell$$ proves sufficient in our experiments, which introduces only constant computational complexity overhead.

 ## 3.2.
 Training with auxiliary tasks

 Fine-tuning a pretrained LLM for a specific task risks damaging its other capabilities.
-Similarly, while fine-tuning on the a specific context helps the model memorize the context, it probably degrades other abilities, such as instruction-following.
-Moreover, effectively memorizing the long context doesn't mean the model can reason based on the long context.
+Similarly, while fine-tuning on the input helps the model memorize the input, it probably degrades other abilities, such as instruction-following.
+Moreover, effectively memorizing the long input doesn't mean the model can reason based on it.

 To mitigate potential capability loss and enable the model to reason based on the long context, we propose synthesizing auxiliary question-answering (QA) tasks, denoted as $$(\mathbf{q}_ {i},\mathbf{a}_ {i})_ {i=1}^{m}$$, based on the long context.
 The objective function of the auxiliary tasks is defined as